Danthewaann/pyallel/README.md

 - [ ] Add custom parsing of command output to support filtering for errors (like vim's `errorformat`)
 - [ ] Add graceful Ctrl-C interrupt handling
+- [ ] Add something like a dump mode to print out all the output for a command after it finishes (to combine with the tail mode)
 - [x] Provide a way to set environment variables for each command to run with
 - [ ] Allow list of files to be provided to supply as input arguments to each command
 - [ ] Allow input to be piped into `pyallel` via stdin to supply as standard input to each